warren-bank/mirror-XMail-mail-server/Readme.txt

 	Each argument can be a macro also :

 	@@FROM		will be substituted with the sender of the message
-	@@RCPT		will be substituted with the target of the message
+	@@RCPT		will be substituted with the recipient of the message
+	@@RRCPT		will be substituted with the real recipient ( @@RCPT could be an alias ) of the message
 	@@FILE		will be substituted with the message file path ( the external command _must_ only read the file )
 	@@MSGID		will be substituted with the ( XMail unique ) message id
 	@@MSGREF	will be substituted with the reference SMTP message id